Updated on September 13th, 2022

 Nurse bees convert bee bread into a complete food called royal jelly.
 Royal jelly, a milky white secretion, is fed to larvae for its first three days and queens for their entire larval stage.

-Bees consume nectar, converting the carbohydrates to energy.
+Bees consume nectar, converting carbohydrates to energy.
 Bees combine most of the nectar gathered with enzymes.
 Nectar is stored in comb cells and converted to honey for future consumption.

 See our article What Do Honey Bees Eat? for more information on this topic.